 Cialdini uses the example of a study in which hotels tried to get guests to reuse towels and linens.

-It found that the most effective way of going that wasn’t to highlight the benefits of reusing towels (such as it being environmentally friendly) but to simply state that the majority of guests already do this.
+It found that the most effective way of doing that wasn’t to highlight the benefits of reusing towels (such as it being environmentally friendly) but to simply state that the majority of guests already do this.

-It at first seems incomprehensible that we’re more effectively persuaded by an argument that’s essentially ‘everyone else is doing it’ rather than being presented with evidence, but it aligns with a lot of our other actions.
+At first, it seems incomprehensible that we’re more effectively persuaded by an argument that’s essentially ‘everyone else is doing it’ rather than being presented with evidence, but it aligns with a lot of our other actions.

 Consider the last time you were in an unfamiliar environment; did you not look at how others were acting and follow their lead?